 - Pharmacies and prescription drug card sponsors.

-Basically any organization, of any size, that electronically transmits health information in connection with any transaction.
+Basically any organization, of any size who electronically transmits health information in connection with any transaction.
 If you fall within these guidelines and you haven’t given your HIPAA compliance its due diligence, you could personally be held liable and financially responsible.

 In accordance with “corporate criminal liability,” the directors, officers, and even some employees can be charged with conspiracy or aiding and abetting.
 Not to mention being held directly criminally liable.